NoxVentura/static-website-gen/README.md

 - Jekyll
 '''
 <br>
-This one is like all of them but worse.

-Why?

 We choose to go to the moon not because it is easy but because it is hard.(JFK)

  Also because I made it.
 Here's that.